MustafaMH418/Nucleo-stm32f466/Robot Crane /Doc/Documentation.md

 * The project was designed to showcase the potential of low-cost, versatile, and precise robotic solutions using the ARM Nucleo STM32F446RE microcontroller.
 Detailed Explanation:

 In this detailed documentation, I will provide a step-by-step breakdown of the methodology used to design and build the robot arm using the ARM Nucleo STM32F446RE microcontroller.
 I will discuss the hardware and software components used in the project, including the Nucleo STM32F446RE microcontroller, the 3D printing technology, and the potentiometers.
-Additionally, Iwill present the results obtained from the project, including the range of control options and the versatility of the robot arm.
+Additionally, I will present the results obtained from the project, including the range of control options and the versatility of the robot arm.

 ### Methodology: